The DoD Disability Process

 What is the Medical Evaluation Board?

 The Medical Evaluation Board (MEB) is the first board in the DoD Disability Process.
-They review your conditions and forward the conditions they feel make you Unfit for Duty on to the Physical Evaluation Board for rating.
+They review your conditions and forward your case on to the Physical Evaluation Board if they feel you have one or more conditions that are medically unacceptable.

 What is the Physical Evaluation Board?

 The Physical Evaluation Board (PEB) is the final Board in the DoD Disability Process.
-The PEB reviews your conditions and makes the final determination on which conditions make you Unfit for Duty and assign them ratings.
+The PEB reviews your case and makes the final determination on which service-connected conditions make you Unfit for Duty and assigns them ratings.

 What if I don't agree with the PEB's decision?

-You have the right to appeal to PEB's decision.
+You have the right to appeal the PEB's decision.
 Your case will then be reviewed by the Formal Physical Evaluation Board (FPEB).